 - Skin test.
 A small amount of food is placed on your skin, which is then pricked with a needle.
 If you're allergic to a particular substance, you develop a raised bump or reaction.

 - Blood test.
 A blood test can measure your immune system's response to particular foods by checking the amount of allergy-type antibodies in your bloodstream, known as immunoglobulin E (IgE) antibodies.

 Information from all these sources may help determine if you have a peanut allergy or if your symptoms are likely due to something else, such as food intolerance.

-There's no definitive treatment for peanut allergy, but researchers continue to study desensitization.
-Oral immunotherapy (desensitization) involves giving children with peanut allergies, or those at risk for peanut allergies, increasing doses of food containing peanuts over time.
+There's no definitive treatment for peanut allergy, but researchers are studying oral immunotherapy (desensitization).
+This potential treatment involves giving children with peanut allergies, or those at risk for peanut allergies, increasing doses of food containing peanuts over time.
 However, the long-term safety of oral immunotherapy for peanut allergy is still uncertain, and this treatment is not yet FDA approved.